Skip to main content

 Stack Overflow's 2025 Developer Survey reports that Next.js adoption grew 34% year-over-year, which makes it the fastest-growing full-stack framework out there.
 There's a cost story sitting behind that trend.
 When your frontend and backend speak the same language, you simply need fewer developers to ship the same product.

 Lowest-cost stack (Next.js + Supabase + Vercel): a 2-person team can ship an MVP in 12-16 weeks.
 Supabase covers auth, database, real-time, and storage in one go.
 Vercel deploys with zero DevOps on your side.
-Infrastructure stays under $100/month at 5,000 users.
+Infrastructure stays inside the entry tiers at 5,000 users.
 The best fit is simple to mid-complexity SaaS aimed at individual users or small teams.
-Cost: $40,000-$80,000.
+Effort driver: the smallest team and the shortest calendar of the three.

 Mid-cost stack (Next.js + Node.js API + PostgreSQL + AWS): a 3-4 person team ships in 16-24 weeks.
 A separate backend buys you more control over business logic, background jobs, and the messier third-party integrations.
 AWS drags in some infrastructure complexity, but it also scales a lot further.
 This is the right call for mid-complexity SaaS with team features, integrations, and real growth ambitions behind it.
-Cost: $80,000-$180,000.
+Effort driver: a second codebase to own, plus the DevOps that AWS assumes you have.

 High-cost stack (Microservices + Kubernetes + Enterprise tooling): a 5-8 person team ships in 32-52 weeks.
 Microservices drag in inter-service communication.
 Distributed tracing.
 A whole pile of extra deployment complexity.
 You only justify all that when different parts of your platform genuinely need to scale on their own.
 So reserve it for enterprise SaaS with 10,000+ users and workflows that are actually complex.
-Cost: $180,000-$300,000+.
+Effort driver: the biggest team, the longest calendar, and a permanent platform-engineering line.

 The priciest mistake we run into is picking the high-cost stack for a pre-PMF product.
 A founder walks in asking for microservices, Kubernetes, and event-driven architecture, all for a product that doesn't have a single paying user yet.
 We talk them down to a monolith every single time.
 You can always split a monolith into services later.
-What you can't do is un-waste the $100K you already poured into infrastructure nobody needed.
+What you can't do is win back the two quarters you already poured into infrastructure nobody needed.

 One last cost variable: mobile apps.
 Adding iOS and Android roughly doubles your frontend cost.
 If your SaaS genuinely needs mobile, Flutter saves 30-40% over building two native apps separately.
 A responsive web app is cheaper still, and honestly it's often plenty for B2B SaaS where people are sitting at a desk anyway.
 Our SaaS MVP guide walks through the full decision framework.